These crisp and tender Salmon Patties always disappear fast! This simple recipe will have your family begging for more!

 - Vegetable oil

-- Heat about 1/4-in. of oil in a skillet over medium-high heat.
+- Heat about 1/4-inch of oil in a skillet over medium-high heat.
 Fry patties in oil until browned.
 Carefully flip over and fry the other side until browned.
 Drain on paper towels.

 - Serve hot.